 Find all the details you need to know about your scholarship below.
 You can also use the quick links for easy access to frequently used documents and processes.

-If you’ve also received the Rural Jobs Initiative (RJI) award as part of your acceptance into the Career & Technical Scholarship, more information about your program can be found toward the bottom of this page.
+If you’ve also received the Rural Jobs Initiative (RJI) award as part of your acceptance into the Career & Technical Scholarship, more information about your program can be found at the bottom of this page.

 Support you receive beyond your scholarship funding